peteseta/physics-ia/main.typ

   variation of the picking length $x_1$.
 For example, for $x_1 = 0.01 "m"$, the average frequency $macron(f)$ is
   $ macron(f) = 1/5 sum_(n=0)^5 (f_(x_1 = 0.01, "trial" n)) \ = 1/5 (655.70 + 655.88 + 655.88 + 655.88 + 655.88) \ = 655.85 "Hz" $
+- The uncertainties are due to systematic error from the FFT process rather than random error between trials, therefore the absolute uncertainties are used as in
+  @raw_data_table as opposed to $Delta macron(f) = (f_"max" - f_"min") / 2$.
+For
-- Because the uncertainties are not from random error between trials but the FFT process, the absolute uncertainty is used as in @raw_data_table.
-For instance, the absolute uncertainty for picking length $x_1 = 0.01$m is 32.96Hz, so $Delta macron(f) = 32.96$Hz.
+  instance, the absolute uncertainty for picking length $x_1 = 0.01$m is 32.96Hz,
+  so $Delta macron(f) = 32.96$Hz.

 #pagebreak()
 == Graphical Analysis